Key Takeaway

 When to Call Your Doctor

 A single episode of vomiting after a dose change is usually not concerning.
-However, you should contact your healthcare provider if:
+But you should contact your healthcare provider if:

 - Vomiting happens multiple times in one day or continues for more than 48 hours

-- You cannot keep fluids down at all
+- You can't keep fluids down at all

 - You develop symptoms of dehydration: dark urine, dizziness, dry mouth, or rapid heartbeat